rotechhype/Nested-vSphereCluster-Terraform/README.md

 The ESXi host need to be managed by your vCenter and added into a cluster, even if is 1 node cluster.

+How to use:

+Clone the repository `git clone https://github.com/rotechhype/Nested-vSphereCluster-Terraform.git`